 Means of improving memory?

-Learning is much a question of remembering things.
-Memory is aided by meaning; meaning may be the dominant way of representing verbal material in the LTM.
-And visual impressions are also coded in LTM.
+Learning is in part a question of remembering things.
+Memory is aided by meaning, and meanings are either helped by visual impressions or fragments of being told.
 LTM has a preferred code for verbal material (meaning), but other codes can be used too.
 The better we understand items, the more we remember.
-And the better retrieval cues (to associate with a thing) available, the better our memory.
+And the better retrieval cues (to associate with a thing) available, the better our memory, roughly said.

 We may improve our memory by getting better at encoding and retrieval.
 Mental images have been found to be particularly useful for connecting pairs of unrelated items.
 [Smith et al, 2003, 266-309, passim]

-❋ Graphics, visual display such as images help LTM, which centres on essentials, including meanings, most of all.
+◎ Graphics, visual display such as imagesn help LTM, which centres on essentials, including meanings, predominantly

-Buzan has some marketing claims that are invalid, and some that are dubious at best.
-What is needed is research that documents the said, very good effects of mind maps.
+Buzan has some marketing claims that are plainly invalid, and some that at best are dubious.
+What is needed is research that documents the said, very good effects of the mind maps.
 Till now there is evidence of a slight improvement, and of problems with keeping up one's motivation to use mind maps after having learnt how to make them.

-❋ Note the difference between producing mind maps and LTM items or "chunks" - the difference between means and goal.
+◎ Producing mind maps and LTM items or "chunks" - mark the difference between means and goals.

-Apart from subjective evidence of the kind illustrated above, there is not much research on the effects of mind maps.
-Yet mind-mapping - that note-taking variant -improves the average learning efficiency with up to 15% over conventional note taking, it has been suggested (Farrand, Hussain, and Hennessy 2002).
+Mind-mapping - that note-taking variant - improves the average learning efficiency with up to 15% over conventional note taking, it has been suggested (Farrand, Hussain, and Hennessy 2002).
 They found that the mind map technique had a limited but significant impact on recall in undergraduate students - a 10% increase over baseline for a 600-word text as compared to preferred study methods with a 6% decrease over baseline).
 This improvement was only robust after a week.
-But the researchers concluded, "Mind maps provide an effective study technique when applied to written material."
+Regardless, the researchers concluded, "Mind maps provide an effective study technique when applied to written material."
 To keep up the student motivation to draw such maps, became a a problem, they also found.

-Ω Effective study is often hard work.
-Processing LTM matters is helped by visual displays.
+◎ Effective study is hard work.
+Processing LTM matters is helped by visual displays and in other ways.
 Visual displays include graphics and well shaped, well built mind maps too.
-The crucial part is putting them to good use after once forming or getting them.
+To put them to good use after once forming or getting them is fair.